apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

     export MAVEN_OPTS=

-### Prerequisites
+## Prerequisites

 - a running docker service db

-- proper settings of Db connection URL.
-Check/update
+- Check/update proper settings of Db connection URL in

     <project-path>/src/test/conf/torque/TorqueTest.properties

  If you have not initialized docker, when creating the archetype instance, you may have to edit TorqueTest.properties and adapt the url from localhost to db.

+ ### Inside container

- That is, if running tests inside container, set in TorqueTest.properties should be:
+If running tests inside container, set in TorqueTest.properties should be:

     torque.dsfactory.turbine.connection.url =
     jdbc:mysql://db:3306/turbine?serverTimeZone=UTC

+Then run in target/docker-resources a docker compose run command:

+    docker compose run app /bin/sh
+    #mvn test -DskipTests=false

+Of course, if running inside the container, you should exit.

+    mvn -Pjetty

+ ### In Host System

 On the other side, if running the tests outside the container the setting should be :

     torque.dsfactory.turbine.connection.url =
     jdbc:mysql://localhost:13306/turbine?serverTimeZone=UTC

 This depends of course on the db ports settings in docker-compose.yml.

+Run in project root

+    mvn test -DskipTests=false

+# Debugging Services: Db, App

+## Db Service

+    docker-compose run db /bin/sh

+Extract data in db service

+    mysql -u root -h db -P 3306 -p

+.. or

+    docker-compose exec db mysql -u root --password=... -e "show databases;" --build-arg DB_CONTEXT=./docker-resources/db docker-compose exec db sh -c 'exec mysqldump --all-databases -uroot -p...' --build-arg DB_CONTEXT=./docker-resources/db > dump.sql

+## App Service

+This will start app (and db as app depends on db):

+    docker-compose run app /bin/sh

+In the container, check:

+    ls -la /myapp // should list pom.xml ...

 # System Specific Informations

 ## Windows